Each year according to the International

 plate, fillets and vee groove welds.

-Ed's "MIG and Flux Cored" Weld Best Practices - Process Control
+Ed's / Ens "MIG and Flux Cored" Weld Best Practices - Process Control

-Weld quality responsibility should be in the hands of managers, engineers, technicians and supervisors.
-Typically the weak link in this chain are the weld or fabrication supervisors.
-The irony is the supervisors are given more responsibilty for the welders than the engineers and technicians get.
-Notice that QA persons who find weld defects after the welds are complete are not included.
+Weld quality responsibility starts of in the hands of managers, engineers, technicians and supervisors.
+Typically a weak link in this process ownership chain are the weld supervisors.
+The irony is the supervisors in a ship yard are often given more responsibilty for the welders than the weld engineers.

 The second step for ship yard management is the managers have to be aware that the weld equipment, process